-Under the equity method of accounting, the investment is initially recognized at cost and adjusted thereafter to recognize the Company's share of the post acquisition profits or losses of the investee in profit or loss, and the Company's share of other comprehensive income of the investee in other comprehensive income.
+Under the equity method of accounting, the investment is initially recognized at cost and adjusted thereafter to recognize the Company's share of the post acquisition profits or losses of the investee in profit or loss.
 Dividends received or receivable from joint ventures are recognized as a reduction in the carrying amount of the investment.
 When the Company's share of losses in an equity accounted investment equals or exceeds its interest in the entity, including any other unsecured long-term receivables, the Company does not recognize further losses, unless it has incurred obligations or made payments on behalf of the other entity.
 Unrealized gains on transactions are eliminated to the extent of the interest in these entities.
 Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
 Accounting policies of equity accounted investees have been changed where necessary to ensure consistency with the policies adopted by the Company.

-Notes to the Consolidated Financial Statements For the Period June 25, 2019 to December 31, 2019 (Expressed in United States Dollars, unless otherwise indicated)
+Notes to the Consolidated Financial Statements For the Year Ended December 31, 2020